-The Group's lending operations are assembled in Landshypotek AB (the Company) with subsidiaries.
-Operations in credit market companies Landshypotek AB and Landshypotek Jordbrukskredit AB consist of granting long-term credits to agriculture and forestry.
+The Group's lending operations are assembled in Landshypotek AB with subsidiaries.

+Credit market companies Landshypotek AB and Landshypotek Jordbrukskredit AB are active in granting long-term credits to agriculture and forestry.

 Lantbrukskredit AB is a credit market company active in financing investments in the processing side of agriculture and forestry, such as the food industry, the forest industry and the consumer goods retail trade.
 Lantbrukskredit also finances companies outside the agricultural and forestry sectors, especially in the energy sector.